signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 **#4 Install Lab Software On Ubuntu VM**

-A bootstrap script will install everything needed and clone this repo:
+A bootstrap script will install everything needed and clone this repo.
+This will take up to 15 minutes to execute- leave it running until complete.

 Linux / Mac:
 `bash <(curl -s https://raw.githubusercontent.com/signalfx/apmworkshop/master/tools/setup-multipass-primary.sh)`